Atticuszz/Spark/docs/Learning/Paper/journals/IET/Submission.md

 		- [ ] schools _including affiliation_
 		- [ ] Correspondence
 	- [ ] latex format

 > [!quote]
 > - Data availability statement;
 > - Funding statement;
 > - Conflict of interest disclosure;
 > - Your co-author details, including affiliation and email address;
 > - An ORCID ID, freely available at [****https://orcid.org****](https://orcid.org/);
-> - A separate file containing a summary of the corresponding author’s profile.
-This should consist of: the corresponding author’s institutional email address; their profile page on their institution’s website; their Google Scholar page; and a list of up to ten most recent published papers with links (where available).
+> - A separate file containing a summary of the corresponding author's profile.
+This should consist of: the corresponding author's institutional email address; their profile page on their institution's website; their Google Scholar page; and a list of up to ten most recent published papers with links (where available).

 - [ ] Abstract